Updated on 2025-08-27 GMT+08:00

 Associate the route table with a subnet.

-After a route table is associated with a subnet, the routes in the route table control the routing for the subnet and apply to all cloud resources in the subnet.
+After a route table is associated with a subnet, the routes in the route table control the routing for all cloud resources in the subnet.

 Associating a Route Table with a Subnet